gergitokusse/HabAsmportofilio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Portfolio: setup and mobile version skeleton
+# Portfolio: First project skeleton design

-For this repository, I've created html templates and styling files in order to built a responsive portfolio ,  which can help to easy explorate  profiles from differents devices.
+This repository is a testing project and for this repository, I've added HTML and CSS file based on figma skeleton.
+The project is tested via linters and it's mobile first design which is compatible with mobile view.

 ![home_page](https://github.com/habasm/HabAsmportofilio/blob/89e97ca2170403b1f23f99dfe54f34369f896cf9/images/mobileView.png)